regeneron-mpds/wipperman_digital_wearable_insole_ML/README.md

 We have provided notebooks and data necessary to replicate the XGBoost model training and predictions using vGRF and digital insole summary parameters that are presented in paper figures 2 and 4.

 # Citation
-Wipperman, Lin, Gayvert al. "Digital wearable insole-based identification of knee arthropathies and gait signatures using machine learning".
+<a href="https://elifesciences.org/articles/86132"> Wipperman, Lin, Gayvert al. "Digital wearable insole-based identification of knee arthropathies and gait signatures using machine learning".
 Elife.
-2024 Apr 30:13:e86132. doi: 10.7554/eLife.86132
+2024 Apr 30:13:e86132. doi: 10.7554/eLife.86132 </a>

 # License
 License can be found in the file LICENSE.